Jürgen Klopp named head of global soccer at Red Bull – DW – 10/09/2024

 Klopp, who ended a successful nine-year stint with Liverpool earlier this year, will be starting on January 1, 2025.

-Klopp served as Borussia Dortmund coach from 2008 and 2015, and led the team to the Bundesliga title in 2011 and 2012, as well as to the Champions League final in 2013.
+Klopp was Borussia Dortmund coach from 2008 and 2015, and led the team to the Bundesliga title in 2011 and 2012, as well as to the Champions League final in 2013.

+His new responsibilities will be for a string of football teams owned by Red Bull across the world, including RB Leipzig, the New York Red Bulls and Red Bull Salzburg.

 This breaking news alert will be updated.
 Refresh your browser for the most up-to-date version.